 When merge_idx is equal to 0, the temporal inter-view motion predictor candidate is typically used.
 Therefore, inter-view prediction is not used very often.
 To avoid the overhead of signalling the ic_flag, in this case, illumination compensation is not available.
+It is utilized by setting slice_ic_disable_merge_zero_idx_flag 1.

 In some pictures where the inter-view prediction is mostly used, the above assumption does not hold.
 So the merge_idx base skipping of the ic_flag is only applied under the condition that (POC % IntraPeriod) is not 0.
-This POC based condition is not decided by decoder but by encoder, which sends a slice header flag slice_ic_skip_mergeidx0_flag.
+This POC based condition is not decided by decoder but by encoder, which sends a slice header flag slice_ic_disable_merge_zero_idx_flag.
 This allows encoders can control the condition depends on coding structure or sequences.

+Similar to the context coding of ARP weighting factors, when the ic_flag is coded with CABAC, the values of ic_flag associated with left and above coding units are utilized to select the contexts and the initialized probabilities are set to 0.5.

 View synthesis prediction (VSP)